Meeting and Event Code of Conduct Policy

 - Criminal offenses.

-- Participation or promotion of harassment, intimidation or discriminatory behaviors at the meeting/event or other associated activities organized by SCB.
+- Participation or promotion of harassment, intimidation or discriminatory behaviors in-person or through SCB or ICCB social media platforms and the event's mobile app during the meeting/event or other associated activities organized by SCB.

 - Disruption of talks at the meeting/event or other associated activities organized by SCB.